Persona IQ Cohort Study

 : Persona IQ Cohort

 The study device is intended to relieve pain and restore function in patients with adequate quality and quantity of bone stock to support the prosthesis.
-The device is indicated for use in patients undergoing a cemented TKA procedure that are normally indicated for at least a 58mm sized tibial stem extension.
-To qualify to receive the CTE with CHIRP System, the Patient must meet the following requirements in addition to any requirements for TKA surgery as determined by the patient's Health Care Professionals (HCPs): The Patient's anatomy must be capable of accepting the Zimmer Biomet Persona Tibia Baseplate with canturio™te construct sizing.
-This assessment will be conducted pre-operatively by the HCP using a CTE Template supplied by Canary Medical.
-The patient must have access to a computer with a USB connection to set up their Home Base Station.
-The Patient must have wireless internet in their domicile.
+The device is indicated for use in patients undergoing a cemented TKA that are normally indicated for at least a 30 mm sized tibial stem extension and/or normally indicated for at least a 58mm sized tibial stem.
+To qualify to receive the CTE/CSE with CHIRP System, the patient must be a candidate for commercially available Persona IQ Personalized Knee System implanted in accordance with product labeling.

 Interventions